 staticwhen appropriate: "The static storage class specifier shall be used in all declarations of objects and functions that have internal linkage."

-private) are visible from other units.
+private) are visible from units that

 Note the different errors on the calls to the private and body versions of

-Put_Line: in the first case the compiler can locate the candidate procedure
+Put_Line.
+In the first case the compiler can locate the candidate procedure

 but it is illegal to call it from

 Body_Put_Line when compiling